 A Stormwater Management Plan developed by the Company identifies actions that MASL has already carried out and is continuing to undertake to minimise the potential for contaminants to enter the stormwater from current operating practices and historical contamination.
-The progress the Company has made with the action items discussed in the plan is covered in section 2.1.1 of this report.

 There are two main stormwater drains westward from the site, which converge immediately above the railway crossing.